oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6821_size/105_mm_id_130_mm_od_13_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6821 Size 105 mm Id 130 mm Od 13 mm Depth
+# Hardware Bearing 6800 Series 6821 Size 105 mm ID 130 mm OD 13 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base